harry1989/node-cat/README.md

 node-cat
 ========

-Node based command utility which mocks unix `cat` command
+Node based command utility which mocks unix `cat` command.
+Honestly it doesn't make any sense to write a program to mock cat, since its too simple.
+But I wrote this to hone my Nodejs skills on streams and async.

     Usage: FILE [options]